A-kly/School-Vault/SOC 225/Correlating Crime.md

 - A **correlate** is “a phenomenon that accompanies another phenomenon & is related in some way to it” (Hartnagel, 2012)
-# Do Churches and Ice cream cause crime?
+# Do Churches and Ice Cream Cause Crime?
 - The more churches in a city, the more crime there is.
 Thus, churches lead to crime.
 - The more ice cream that is consumed, the more crime there is.
 Thus, ice cream eating leads to crime.
 - **third variable problem**